jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 </html>
 ```

 There HTML loads javascript from `transfrmedia.com`, which is apparently a "multidisciplinary media agency that aims to provide premium end-to-end media solutions to the event and music industries in a timely and cost effective manner".
 It's unknown if their service was compromised and used to host malware, whether they're a fake agency used as a front for distribution, or if they're the actual ones behind the faux email.
-Not relevant, but they also have a NS entry in their DNS that points to <a hre="kanye.ns.cloudflare.com">kanye.ns.cloudflare.com</a>.
+Not relevant, but they also have a NS entry in their DNS that points to <a rel="noopener"` or `rel="noreferrer" href="kanye.ns.cloudflare.com">kanye.ns.cloudflare.com</a>.

 <picture class="centered-image">